algorandfoundation/specs/dev/ledger.md

   than 64 bytes, will likewise cause the program to fail on the offending instruction.
 - During the execution of an `ApprovalProgram`, the total size of all boxes that are created or modified in the group must not exceed the I/O budget or else the group fails.
 The program's execution will fail on the first instruction that would cause the constraint to be violated.
+If a box is deleted after creation or modification, its size is not considered in this sum.
 - Global state may only be read for the application ID whose program is executing, or for an _available_ application ID.
 An attempt to read global state for another application that is not _available_